arnoldGoncharenko1/SmartTasks/README.md

 ## Overview

-This android application allows any user to see the current avaliable tasks, resolve them, and leave a comment on them if required.
+This android application allows any user to see the current available tasks, resolve them, and leave a comment on them if required.

 <table>
   <tr>